 The Buzz Shopping Centre forms part of our strategic Fourways node.
 The vacant land behind The Buzz is being zoned for a residential development.
 The development will be a co-partnership with a specialist residential property developer.
-It has taken for the residential development.
+It has taken some time to get all the necessary approvals for the residential development.
 However, all approvals needed to begin development are now in place and building can commence once market demand returns.